 Gorilla differentiates Hong Kong from People's Republic of China ("PRC" or "mainland China").
 Apart from the sovereign issues relating to Hong Kong and PRC, Hong Kong is still considered as an important portal for doing business and one of the global financial centers.
 Our operations in Hong Kong are our gateway to business relationships with our clients in South East Asia.
 Generally, there are no restrictions on foreign ownership in companies in Hong Kong, except for ownership in licenses in the broadcasting and cable industry, which we are not involved in such business operations.
 Hong Kong has in place monetary policy objectives to maintain a stable external exchange value of Hong Kong dollars, in terms of its exchange rate in the foreign exchange market against the US dollar.
 There are otherwise no foreign exchange controls in Hong Kong.
-There is generally a free flow of capital into and out of Hong Kong.
-Lastly, Hong Kong has no official 'censorship' law.
-The national security law ("NSL") was enacted in 2020 which criminalizes four types of acts: secession, terrorist activities and collusion with a foreign country or with external elements to endanger national security.
+There is generally a free flow of ("NSL") was enacted in 2020 which criminalizes four types of acts: secession, subversion, terrorist activities and collusion with a foreign country or with external elements to endanger national security.
 Whether and how the NSL may apply to Gorilla will depend on the Gorilla's nature of business.
 If changes are made to the current restrictions on foreign ownership of companies in Hong Kong, the foreign exchange controls or later amendments to NSL, our business operations in Hong Kong and the results of operation may be materially and adversely affected.